colestephens901/homelab-portfolio/projects/docker-services.md

 * Monitoring and utility services
 * Reverse proxy and access management tools

+# Docker Services Update Section

+## Recent Service Additions

+Several lightweight utility and support services were added to the Docker-based homelab environment to improve notifications, search, file synchronization, remote access, and custom application hosting.

+These services are managed through Docker Compose and organized as part of the broader self-hosted infrastructure stack.

+## Utility Applications

+A dedicated utility services environment was added for lightweight applications that support daily homelab operations.

+### Gotify

+Gotify was added as a self-hosted notification platform.
+It provides a centralized way to send and receive alerts from internal services, scripts, and automation workflows.

+Skills demonstrated:

+* Self-hosted notification service deployment
+* Docker Compose configuration
+* Internal service integration
+* Alerting workflow planning

+### SearXNG

+SearXNG was deployed as a private metasearch engine.
+This provides a self-hosted search option that can be used internally as an alternative to relying directly on public search engine interfaces.

+Skills demonstrated:

+* Privacy-focused service hosting
+* Docker-based application deployment
+* Internal DNS and reverse proxy integration
+* Browser/search workflow customization

+### Syncthing

+Syncthing was added for lightweight file synchronization between systems.
+It provides a decentralized sync option for moving files between trusted devices without depending entirely on third-party cloud storage.

+Skills demonstrated:

+* File synchronization planning
+* Self-hosted data movement
+* Service access control
+* Persistent Docker storage management

+## Remote Access Services

+### RustDesk

+A self-hosted RustDesk server was deployed to support private remote access infrastructure.
+This allows remote support and administration workflows to use self-managed relay and coordination services instead of depending completely on public infrastructure.

+Skills demonstrated:

+* Remote access infrastructure deployment
+* Linux container hosting
+* Docker service management
+* Network and firewall planning
+* Remote support workflow design

+## Custom Hosted Applications

+### Together App

+A custom web application was hosted inside the homelab environment using a dedicated application host.
+The app uses a lightweight backend/CMS and is published through the existing reverse proxy infrastructure.

+The technical focus of this project is hosting and managing a custom application stack within the same infrastructure used for other self-hosted services.

+Skills demonstrated:

+* Custom application hosting
+* Reverse proxy routing
+* Backend/CMS deployment
+* Docker-based application management
+* Internal and external access planning

+## Operational Improvements

+These additions improved the lab by adding:

+* Centralized notifications
+* Private search
+* File synchronization
+* Remote access infrastructure
+* Custom application hosting
+* Better service organization
+* More repeatable Docker Compose deployments

+## Security Notes

+Sensitive details such as internal IP addresses, private domains, credentials, API keys, exact volume paths, and service secrets are intentionally excluded from this public documentation.

 ## Persistent Storage

 Persistent storage is important because many containers need to keep configuration data, uploaded files, databases, or media libraries after container restarts and updates.